doniobidov/ddpo/README.md

 pip install torch transformers bitsandbytes pandas numpy scikit-learn tqdm jupyter
 ```

-Notes:
-- The notebooks load the model with `load_in_8bit=True` and `torch_dtype=torch.bfloat16`.
-- A CUDA GPU setup is recommended.
+## Data format
-- File paths are relative by default.
+File paths are relative by default.
 If your local layout is different, update the paths inside the notebooks.

-## Data format

 ### Training data